 You can play a reverse card to change the direction of play.
-Reverse is a good card to play if you suspect the person who has just played, has nothing more to play.
-Reversing the direction of the game will immediately bring the play back to the player who just played, and if that player has nothing left, he will be forced to draw cards until he has something to play.
+Reverse is a good card to play if you suspect that the person who has just played a hand has nothing more to play.
+Reversing the direction of the game will immediately bring the play back to the player who just laid a hand, and if that player has nothing left, they will be forced to press the launched until they have something to play.

 Playing a skip card means that the next player to have a turn must be skipped.
 Skip cards are especially advantageous if the person that would be skipped is almost ready to call out, "Uno."
-Skipping that player will then prevent him from going out before you are able to.
+Skipping that player will then prevent them from going out before you're able to.

-If you play a Hit 2 card, the player whose turn is next has to hit the launcher twice and does not get an opportunity to lay any cards down.
-It is never bad strategy to saddle an opponent with more cards, but this is another great card to save for when the player next to you has only a few cards left.
-Forcing him to draw another two cards will prolong his game, allowing you time to lose cards.
+If you play a Hit 2 card, the player whose turn is next has to hit the launcher twice and doesn't get an opportunity to lay any cards down.
+It's never a bad idea to saddle one of your opponents with more cards, but this is another great card to save for when the player next to you draws ever closer to Uno.
+Forcing them to draw another two cards will prolong their game, allowing you time to lose cards first.

-Just like in UNO, the wild card can be played on top of any color, and the player who lays it down calls out any color to continue play.
-Play this card when you need to change the color to something more advantageous in your own hand.
-Alternatively, you can save this card until the end to be almost guaranteed of going out.
+Just like in UNO, the wild card can be played on top of any color, and the player who lays it down calls out one of the four card colors to continue play.
+Play this card when you need to change the color to something more advantageous for the cards in your own hand.
+Alternatively, you can save this card until the end to be almost guaranteed of getting Uno.

 Wild Hit Fires

-When a player puts down a "Wild Hit Fire," he calls a new color, and the person next to him hits the launcher until it shoots cards and adds those cards to his hand and forfeits his turn.
+When a player puts down a "Wild Hit Fire," they call out a new color, and the person next to them must hit the launcher until it shoots cards and adds those cards to their opponent's hand and forfeits their turn.
 The "Wild Hit Fire" card is best used when the player next to you has a small hand or when you need to change the color of the game.

 Wild All Hit

-What makes UNO Attack! so addictive is the fact that you do not know when the launcher is going to shoot cards.
-This added element to game play makes the strategy more unpredictable.
-However, learning the Uno Attack card meanings, and utilizing them effectively, will help increase your chances of winning despite the unpredictable nature of the game.
+What makes UNO Attack so addictive is the fact that you never know when the launcher is going to shoot out cards.
+This added element to game play makes the strategy more unpredictable and levels the playing field between all competitors, so younger kids and older adults can all enjoy playing against each other for a few rounds.
+Yet, you don't want to just get lost in the chaotic fun of pressing the launcher and seeing what happens; focusing on learning the different Uno Attack card meanings, and utilizing them effectively, will help increase your chances of winning every time.